bnaucler/gambot/CONTRIBUTING.md

     - APPG based
     - If still equal: APPG as black
 * Logic to pick longest waiting bench player if all other things are equal
+* Per-player anonymization setting

 ### TODO: known bugs
+* Player edit window not properly cleared at close
+* Sometimes 'less' button in top player list needs to be pressed multiple times

 ## Pull requests
 Are appreciated!